Skip to content

 structs[1].second = 0;

-If you had an alignment of say, 8 bytes, the last two lines would result in two cache lines being retrieved.
+If you had a cache line size 8 bytes the last two lines would result in two cache lines being retrieved.

 Image